craic/pi_power/README.md

 ![Battery monitor ADC - schematic](/images/pi_power_schematic_2.png)

-Note that this is a schematic and does not correspond to the actual chip pinout.
+**Note that this is a schematic and does not correspond to the actual chip pinout.**

 ## Battery Status LEDs

-The system needs a way
+The system needs a way to tell the user how much power remains in the battery.
+One of the simplest ways is to control a Red and Green LED from the RasPi to implement a simple interface - green is good, red means low battery.

 ![Status LEDs - schematic](/images/pi_power_schematic_3.png)